godatadriven/godatadriven-blog/content/beeline-hadoop-client.md

-Title: Use beeline on a secured cluster
+Title: Replace Hive CLI with Beeline on a cluster with Sentry
-Date: 2014-08-08 16:00
+Date: 2014-08-11 16:00
 Slug: beeline-client-secured-cluster
 Author: Alexander Bij
-Excerpt: Limit the permissions on the MetaStore-tables can be achieved with Sentry (CDH 5.1), hive CLI must be replaced with beeline.
+Excerpt: The Hive commandline client does not cooperate with Sentry.
+When using a kerberized cluster with Sentry, the Hive commandline client must be replaced with Beeline.
+Beeline is a thin client communicating with HiveServer2 and thereby using the Sentry policies.
 This blog explains why and how to connect using beeline.
 Template: article
 Latex: